c4arl0s/RysGitTutorial/README.md

 The name comes from the internal method used to create the merge commit.
 Git looks at **three** commits (numbered in the above figure) to generate the final state of the merge.

 This kind of branch interaction is a big part of what makes Git such a powerful development tool.
-We can not only create independent lines of development, but we can alsosharee information between them by tying together their stories with a 3-way merge.
+We can not only create independent lines of development, but we can also share information between them by tying together their stories with a 3-way merge.

 # 	* [Style the Rainbow Page]()